 Santana do Deserto is a small rural town in Minas Gerais, bordering the state of Rio de Janeiro, where most families work in big farms, in textile factories, or have local government jobs.
 Young people attend the only local public school in town, but most do not complete secondary education, as they must work to help support their families.
 Drug and alcohol abuse are common, as is adolescent pregnancy.
-Young people from Santana do Deserto and neighboring communities are under-stimulated, lacking ormes that inspire, educate, and offer alternatives to riskier pastimes.
+Young people from Santana do Deserto and neighboring communities are under-stimulated, lacking norms that inspire, educate, and offer alternatives to riskier pastimes.
 Youth don’t have any guidance in educational or employment pursuits – their visions of what opportunities are available are very limited (many only have the example of their parents’ education/jobs).